Edward Cronjager: Personal life and death

 In January 1931, Cronjager married Ziegfeld showgirl Muriel Finley.
 The two divorced at the end of 1932.
 He was married a second time, in 1935, to actress Kay Sutton; their marriage was announced in September 1935, and their divorce in September 1937.
 His third marriage took place in August 1942, when he wed Yvette Bentley, a young actress who appeared in a total of three films from 1942 to 1944.

 In the early 1950s, Cronjager began to fall ill.
 While he continued to work for the remainder of the decade, the work became sporadic.
 The final picture he filmed was The Threat.
-He died on June 15, 1960, three months before the release of his last film, The Devil's Partner, although he had filmed it two years earlier.
+He died on June 15, 1960, aged 56, three months before the release of his last film, The Devil's Partner, although he had filmed it two years earlier.
 Cronjager had been injured several weeks prior to his death while on the set of a picture, when he had intervened to stop a fight between two stuntmen, although his death was listed as natural causes.